Tense for Class 7

 • FAQs

-Every day, we discuss what we've done in the past, what we're doing now and what we intend to accomplish in the future.
+In our day-to-day life, we talk about our past, present and future.
 This is accomplished by using the verb "tenses" denoting time—past, present, and future.

 Let's understand it further.
-We must conjugate our verbs differently to express when occurrences occur.
-The three most prevalent verb tenses are seen below.
+To convey when events occur, we must conjugate our verbs differently.
+The three most important verb tenses are mentioned below:

 → Jack plays in the park.
 (Present tense)